nexmo-se/video-api-participant-sample/README.md

 =======================

-This sample application shows how to connect to an OpenTok session, publish a stream, subscribe to a stream, and mute audio.
+This sample application shows how to connect to an OpenTok session, publish a stream, subscribe to a stream, optimised for the new Participant Pricing.

 ## Demo

-You can see a demo of this sample running at [opentok.github.io/opentok-web-samples/Basic%20Video%20Chat/](https://opentok.github.io/opentok-web-samples/Basic%20Video%20Chat/)

-> **Note** The demo is setup so that a new room is generated based on your public IP address.
-So will only work if you are connecting from 2 browsers on the same network.

 ## Running the App